 Figure 1.
 Picture of the prepared BC, without contacts and before the drying procedure.

-In the initial stage, the bacteria increase their population by taking dissolved oxygen and produce a certain amount of cellulose in the entire liquid phase as observed by the appearance of turbidity.
+In the initial stage, the bacteria increase their population by consuming dissolved oxygen and producing a certain amount of liquid cellulose, as observed by the appearance of turbidity.
 After that, a pellicle of cellulose is grown on the surface of the broth.
-When the dissolved oxygen is used up, bacteria existing only in the vicinity of the surface can maintain their activity to produce cellulose.
+When the dissolved oxygen is used up, only bacteria existing near the surface can maintain their activity and produce cellulose.
 This medium was used to inoculate new fermentations.
-The pellicles of nanofibrillated BC were thoroughly washed with distilled water and boiled in 0.5 M NaOH solution for 2 h, in order to remove all impurities such as medium and endotoxin from the BC samples, contained in the cell wall of bacteria.
-Then pellicles of BC were washed in water for 4 times.
-Figure 1 shows the BC after the production.
+The pellicles of nanofibrillated BC were thoroughly washed with distilled water and boiled in 0.5 M NaOH solution for 2 h in order to remove all impurities, such as the medium or endotoxins from the BC samples, contained in the cell wall of the bacteria.
+The pellicles of BC were then washed in water 4 times.
+Figure 1 shows the BC after production.

-Then BC was dried in an oven at 80 °C overnight to eliminate the water content.
-Upon receiving the samples, they were further dehydrated in an oven for eliminating any water, absorbed during the storage phase.
-The samples were then cut, infused by the EMIM-BF4, as the IL, and covered by the PEDOT:PSS, as the flexible electrodes.
+The BC was dried in an oven at 80 °C overnight to eliminate the water content.
+Upon retrieving the samples, they were further dehydrated in an oven to eliminate any water absorbed during the storage phase.
+The samples were then cut, infused with EMIM-BF4 as the IL, and covered with PEDOT:PSS as flexible electrodes.

-characterization setup
+characterisation setup